 In the fatal scene, which called for the revolver to be fired at Lee from a distance of 3.6-4.5 meters (12-15 feet), the dummy cartridges were exchanged with blank rounds, which feature a live powder charge and primer, but no bullet, thus allowing the gun to be fired without the risk of an actual projectile.
 However, since the bullet from the dummy round was already trapped in the barrel, this caused the .44 Magnum bullet to be fired out of the barrel with virtually the same force as if the gun had been loaded with a live round, and it struck Lee in the abdomen, mortally wounding him.
 He was rushed to the New Hanover Regional Medical Center in Wilmington, North Carolina, where he underwent six hours of surgery.
 Attempts to save him were unsuccessful, and Lee was pronounced dead on March 31, 1993 at 1:03 pm.
 EST. He was 28 years old.
 The shooting was ruled an accident due to negligence.

-Not only did people point out the kind of reckless and irresponsible on-set behavior that resulted in the death of Brandon Lee, they made sure to point out the reckless and irresponsible behavior that has injured and/or killed cast and crew members on the sets of many other films and television shows.
+Not only did people point out the kind of reckless and irresponsible on-set behavior that resulted in the death of Brandon Lee, they made sure to point out many other unfortunate events that have injured and/or killed cast and crew members on the sets of several other films and television shows.

 Sarah Jones, camera assistant who was killed on the set of Midnight Rider when she was struck by a moving train.
 S.J.
 Harris, stuntwoman who died on the set of Deadpool 2 when she performed a stunt on a motorcycle and crashed into a nearby building.
 John Bernecker, stuntman for The Walking Dead, who failed to land on the mats that were to absorb his fall, and landed headfirst on concrete instead.
 Olivia Jackson, stuntwoman who was injured on the set of Resident Evil: The Final Chapter by a motorcycle crash that placed her in a coma and resulted in her arm needing to be amputated.
 Brandon Sonnier, co-showrunner of the television series L.A.’s Finest, who had to have one of his legs amputated below the knee when a stunt car crashed into the area of the set where Sonnier and other producers were viewing the stunt on monitors.
 Conway Wickliffe, cameraman who was killed on the set of The Dark Knight when he leaned out of the window of a stunt car while shooting footage and the stunt car crashed.
 Marc Akerstream, stuntman who was killed on the set of the television series The Crow: Stairway To Heaven, when a special-effects explosion caused flying debris to strike him on his head.
 Uma Thurman, who was injured on the set of Kill Bill Vol. 2 when she was told by writer/director Quentin Tarantino to drive a stunt car that malfunctioned and caused her to crash into a palm tree.
 And too many other deaths and injuries to list here, deaths and injuries that never should have happened in the first place.